JulianMH/NounPhraseJS/README.md

 var options = {};
 var configuration = getWordWindowConfiguration(options, dictionary)
 ```
 You do not need to pass any options, the configuration will just use reasonable default values for any missing parameter.
-For a list of possible parameters, check TODO.
+For a list of possible parameters, check the API document.

 If you want to load a pretrained network from JSON, just pass the loaded json as a string to the same function.
 Make sure to use either getWordWindowConfiguration or getSentenceConfiguration depending on the type of the saved network.
 ```javascript